 To keep the brain functioning properly and in a healthy state, it is important for it to receive an adequate supply of blood.
-While the brain accounts for only 2 percent of total body weight, 20 percent of the body’s blood flow is directed to the brain.
+While it accounts for only 2 percent of total body weight, 20 percent of the body’s blood flow is directed to it.
 Studies show that meditation increases the amount of blood flow to the brain to an impressive level of 35 percent.

 Studies demonstrate that meditation slows down cellular aging and increases the blood supply to the brain, thereby providing significant health benefits.
 (Health 1+1 / Epoch Times)

 Meditation requires one to quiet the mind, think of nothing, and remove all distractions.
 When people achieve this state, they actively remove negative emotions, stress, and anxiety from the brain, bringing the emotions into a state of calm.
 In this state of quiet, its ability to heal itself is enhanced, which allows for the repair of damaged nerves.